-July 14, 2014 — The College’s Behavioral Health Counseling Program presented its second colloquium in late May, this time focusing on collegiate alcohol use.
-Dr. Robert Chapman, an associate clinical professor and the Associate Director of the Behavioral Health Counseling Department, delivered an informative and entertaining talk for attendees in the Geary Auditorium of the New College Building.
+The College’s Behavioral Health Counseling Program presented its second colloquium in late May, this time focusing on collegiate alcohol use.
+Robert Chapman, PhD, an associate clinical professor and the Associate Director of the Behavioral Health Counseling Department, delivered an informative and entertaining talk for attendees in the Geary Auditorium of the New College Building.

 Chapman’s presentation addressed the question, “Is collegiate drinking the problem or is it the drinking ‘some’ collegians do that should be the dominant focus of concern?”
 After outlining the history of collegiate drinking and the critical moments when noticeable issues began to arise, Chapman discussed the formation of the National Institute on Alochol Abuse and Alcoholism (NIAAA) and the first report on collegiate drinking issued by the NIAAA in 1976, shortly after its inception.
 Per the report, this was the first time that collegiate drinking was truly put on the map of popular university issues that already included retention, attrition, and performance.

 In 1989, the first national grassroots effort to bring higher education professionals together around prevention issues was born.
 For the first time, the term “binge drinking” was defined in reference to collegiate drinking in male and female students.
 The Harvard School of Public Health later became one of the first to take a good look at collegiate binge drinking in the 1990s.
 According to Chapman, students in Greek life organizations and athletics are members of the two collegiate groups most at risk for developing negative drinking behaviors.